Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 Incoming tips and complaints can trigger the compliance review of a particular practitioner.
 This process is confidential in order to safeguard the privacy of both the source of the complaint and the subject of the complaint.

-To report complaints of suspected billing abuse, contact the Compliance and Monitoring Branch.
+To report complaints of suspected billing abuse, contact the Audit and Compliance Assurance Unit.

 Provide as much information as possible to help government officials assess and respond to your tips and complaints.